The best sales to shop today: Dyson, Overstock, Apple and more | CNN Underscored

 - Get back on the bike now that the Bowflex C7 Bike is $999.99, down from $1,499.99, today only at Best Buy.

-- Madewell is currently having a 48 hour flash sale, discounting apparel, footwear and accessories to as low as $14.99.
+- Madewell is currently having a 48-hour flash sale, discounting apparel, footwear and accessories to as low as $14.99.

 - The Laundress Stain Solution, which has over 1,500 positive reviews, just went down to $15 for a limited time on Amazon.

-- Our favorite budget earbuds, the Earfun Air 4, are now even more affordable on Amazon — get them for $39.99, down from $49.99, while supplies last.
+- Our favorite budget earbuds, the EarFun Air 4, are now even more affordable on Amazon — get them for $39.99, down from $49.99, while supplies last.

-- Start tracking your fitness goals now that the FitBit 4, equipped with a GPS and heart rate monitor, is now $99.95, $30 down from its original price on Best Buy.
+- Start tracking your fitness goals now that the Fitbit 4, equipped with a GPS and heart rate monitor, is now $99.95, $30 down from its original price on Best Buy.

 - Famous bedding brand Purple is offering up to $350 mattresses and bedding bundles for Labor Day, starting today.

-- Stock up on new accessories just in time for fall with Fossil’s latest sale offering 30% off watches, bags and more.
+- Stock up on new accessories just in time for fall with Fossil’s latest sale, offering 30% off watches, bags and more.

 - The Echo Spot smart alarm clock that is also Alexa-enabled is now as low as $29.99 when you buy it on Woot!.